 Working Groups

-PARC’s current working groups, as of summer 2021, focus on professional education across sectors, medication assisted treatments, and pre-clinical studies of pain and addiction.
+PARC’s current working groups focus on professional education across sectors, medication-assisted treatments, and pre-clinical studies of pain and addiction.
 One group is focused on reducing stigma toward people who use drugs through development and evaluation of a curriculum for professionals in substance use treatment, the judicial-legal system, and healthcare providers.
 A second group is focused on understanding the most effective practices in the treatment of opioid use disorder (Buprenorphine).
 A third group is developing pain management teaching modules for healthcare providers across UCSF Health.

 Additional groups that are in the process of forming include: examination of pediatric and maternal care outcomes with Buprenorphine versus other treatments; consideration of policy and structural elements that affect access to Buprenorphine; and exploration of the molecular action of Buprenorphine to better understand its unique role in the treatment of opioid use disorder.
 Please contact PARC if you wish to join a working group or suggest a new one.